Nero Wolfe

 Nero Wolfe is a brilliant, obese and eccentric fictional armchair detective created in 1934 by American mystery writer Rex Stout.
 Wolfe was born in Montenegro and keeps his past murky.
 He lives in a luxurious brownstone on West 35th Street in New York City, and he is loath to leave his home for business or anything that would keep him from reading his books, tending his orchids, or eating the gourmet meals prepared by his chef, Fritz Brenner.
 Archie Goodwin, Wolfe's sharp-witted, dapper young confidential assistant with an eye for attractive women, narrates the cases and does the legwork for the detective genius.

 Stout published 33 novels and 41 novellas and short stories featuring Wolfe from 1934 to 1975, with most of them set in New York City.
 The stories have been adapted for film, radio, television and the stage.
-The Nero Wolfe corpus was nominated for Best Mystery Series of the Century at Bouchercon 2000, the world's largest mystery convention, and Rex Stout was a nominee for Best Mystery Writer of the Century.
+The Nero Wolfe corpus was nominated for Best Mystery Series of the Century in 2000 at Bouchercon XXXI, the world's largest mystery convention, and Rex Stout was a nominee for Best Mystery Writer of the Century.

 Title character

-Although the Nero Wolfe stories take place contemporaneously with their writing and depict a changing landscape and society, the principal characters in the corpus do not age.
-According to a memo prepared by Rex Stout in 1949, Nero Wolfe's age is 56, although this is not directly stated in the stories.
+Although the Nero Wolfe stories take place contemporaneously with their writing and depict a changing landscape and society, the principal characters do not age.
+According to a memo prepared by Rex Stout in 1949, Nero Wolfe's age is 56, although this is not explicitly stated in the stories.

 "Those stories have ignored time for thirty-nine years," Stout told his authorized biographer, John McAleer.
 "Any reader who can't or won't do the same should skip them.
 I didn't age the characters because I didn't want to.
 That would have made it cumbersome and would seem to have centered attention on the characters rather than the stories."

 According to the same memo, Wolfe's height is 5 ft 11 in and his weight is 272 lb.
-Archie Goodwin, the narrator of the stories, frequently describes Wolfe as weighing "a seventh of a ton".
+Archie Goodwin, the narrator of the stories, frequently describes Wolfe as weighing "a seventh of a ton" (equivalent to about 286 pounds).
 This was intended to indicate unusual obesity at the time of the first book (1934), especially through the use of the word "ton" as the unit of measure.
 In a single short story written in 1947, Archie writes, "He weighs between 310 and 390, and he limits his physical movements to what he regards as the irreducible essentials."

 "Wolfe's most extravagant distinction is his extreme antipathy to literal extravagance.
 He will not move," wrote J. Kenneth Van Dover in At Wolfe's Door: The Nero Wolfe Novels of Rex Stout:

-Wolfe's most remarkable departure from the brownstone is due to personal reasons, not to business, and thus does not violate the rule regarding the conduct of business away from the office.
-That event occurs in The Black Mountain, when he leaves not only the brownstone but the United States to avenge the murder of his oldest friend.
-He abandons his cherished daily habits for a time and, despite his physical bulk, engages in strenuous outdoor activity in mountain terrain.
+In The Black Mountain Wolfe leaves not only the brownstone but the United States to avenge the murder of his oldest friend.
+Despite his physical bulk, he engages in strenuous outdoor activity in mountain terrain.